raghava95550/Project-GMM-anamoly-detection/README.md

 # Project-GMM-anamoly-detection
-Anamoly detection system using Gaussian mixture model as clustering technique This is implementation of the paper "Active Online Anomaly Detection using Dirichlet Process Mixture Model and Gaussian Process Classification".
+Anamoly detection system using Gaussian mixture model as clustering technique.

+This is implementation of the paper "Active Online Anomaly Detection using Dirichlet Process Mixture Model and Gaussian Process Classification".

 File- Full code GMM directly giving motion vectors, is jupyter notebook file.